 The “B” Charts then show how people actually responded in that Era to God’s “rules of the game” in particular historical situations, together with God’s responses and the resulting outcomes.
 These B Charts are based on biblical narratives about the thoughts, words and actions of people and of God.
-So the B Charts represent “how the game actually was played” under God’s theological framework for each Era.1
+So the B Charts represent “how the games were actually played” under God’s theological framework for each Era.1

 OV8(b) Detailed explanations for each box and arrow

-The detailed explanations for each Era do not draw from any biblical books that belong to later times.
+The detailed explanations for each Era do not draw from any of the biblical books that belong to later times.
 But with the progression forward through time, all preceding Eras had relevance to the later ones.
 So earlier biblical material is always considered when interpreting later Eras.